Sicily Tour: Art & Archaeology

 Day 16: Transfer to the airport for our return flight to the USA.
 (B)

-$9,995.00 (per person, double occupancy) includes all hotels; meals as noted on the itinerary, entry fees, service of a local English -speaking guide, gratuities to guides and drivers, and ground transportation in Sicily.
-Prices are based upon the exchange rate for the Euro not going over 1.30.
-If the value of the Euro increases, the price of the trip may go up.
+$9995.00 (per person, double occupancy) includes all hotels; meals as noted on the itinerary, entry fees, service of a local English -speaking guide, gratuities to guides and drivers, and ground transportation in Sicily.
+Price is based upon the exchange rate for the Euro not going over 1.30.
+If the value of the Euro rises, the price of the trip may increase.

 Cost Does Not Include: Roundtrip international airfare; a separate donation as outlined below; passport or visa fees; airport taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone, email, and fax charges; or other items of a personal nature.

 Extension Cost: $875.00 (per person, double occupancy) includes all hotels; meals as noted on the itinerary, entry fees, service of a local English -speaking guide, and ground transportation in Sicily.